 If you can get your hands on this CD through your local ICAN or other birth network group, or your local library, definitely check it out.

-Birth Affirmation Audio for Purchase on Amazon:
+Birth Affirmation Audio for Purchase on Amazon and Etsy:

 Other apps and programs

 Hypnobabies and Hypnobirthing are two birth hypnosis programs that have been popular for several years at least.
 I have not used them nor can I speak to their efficacy, but this post would not be complete without at least mentioning their existence.